lesterbp/basic-nodejs-api/README.md

 # adding dependencies
 `npm install --save your-package-name`

 The command will install `your-package-name` and will add it to the `dependencies` in your package.json.
 You may also add dev dependencies, these are the dependencies needed only during development.
-Use the command `npm install --save-dev your-package-name` to add a package as a dev dependencies
+To add a package as a dev dependency:

+`npm install --save-dev your-package-name`